DataDog/integrations-extras/instabug/README.md

 # Instabug integration
 ## Overview

-[Instabug][1] helps mobile teams proactively improve the quality of their mobile apps and deliver a high-quality experience to end users.
-You can use APM, Crash Reporting, and Bug Reporting tools to help optimize your app's performance and improve the end-user experience.
+[Instabug][1]'s comprehensive platform empowers developers to monitor, prioritize, and debug performance and stability issues throughout the entire mobile app development lifecycle.
+Over 15,000 companies utilize the unmatched performance monitoring and crash reporting features, allowing their team of developers to leverage critical data in real time.
+Verizon, PayPal, eBay, and more of today's top-rated apps rely on our automated reports, alerts, and data solutions to boost their mobile app performance, prepare for smoother release cycles, and enable further developments and scalability.

-Instabug provides a dashboard widget for Datadog dashboards that helps monitor your overall app health and how users perceive your app's performance with just one number, the App Apdex.
-The widget provides:
+On Datadog, Instabug provides a dashboard widget that will help you monitor your overall app health and how the user perceives your app’s performance with just one number, the App Apdex.
+Through the widget you will get:
-- The overall App Apdex score.
+- The overall App Apdex score
-- The App Apdex overtime.
+- App Apdex overtime
-- A breakdown of the sessions into four buckets (`Satisfying`, `Tolerable`, `Frustrating` or `Crashing` sessions).
+- Break down the sessions into 4 buckets (Satisfying, Tolerable, Frustrating or Crashing sessions)
-- The five latest bug reports and the total number of new reports.
+- The latest 5 bug reports and the total number of new reports

 ## Setup
 1. If you haven't already, [Signup for Instabug][2] for free and follow the steps to integrate the SDK into your app.